 - Evaporating occurs as liquid changes its state to become a gas (like water becoming steam), cooling down.

-- The refrigerant passes through the coils, which are cooled by the surrounding air.
+- The refrigerant passes through the coils cooled by the surrounding air.

 - It absorbs heat from the surrounding air and evaporates as it does this.

-- The cold air from the locks is then blown through vents throughout your home.
+- The cold air from the locks is blown through vents throughout your home.

 So, where does this water come from?
 The short answer is that water forms when your AC condenses the moisture in the air.
 As your AC pulls hot air from your home, it lowers its temperature and causes it to thicken.
 This condensed water drips out of your AC unit.